 With guidance and support, use a combination of drawing, building with blocks or other materials, or dictating to construct maps and other representations of familiar places.

-Topic 3: History in the context of personal experiences and memories
+Topic 3.
+History: personal experiences and memories

-Supporting Question: How can we learn about what happened in the past?
+Supporting Question: How can we learn about what happened in times past?

-With guidance and support, recall and describe events that happened in the classroom (e.g., describe something that happened earlier in the day, yesterday, last week).
+With guidance and support, recall and describe events that happened in the classroom or in a story, using words and phrases relating to chronology and time, including first, next, last (e.g., describe something that happened yesterday or last week).

-Clarification Statement: Note that the pre-k standards for reading literature in the Massachusetts English Language Arts and Literacy Framework ask that students retell events from a story read aloud.
+Clarification Statement: Note that the pre-k standards for reading literature in the Massachusetts English Language Arts and Literacy Framework ask that students retell events from a story read aloud and that this standard reflects the use of working memory and also aligns with Standard 8 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning.

-With guidance and support, point out days, months, and holidays on a calendar.
+With guidance and support, explain how the concepts of days, weeks, and months relate to the passage of time.

-With guidance and support, participate in short shared research projects to gather information about ways in which groups of diverse backgrounds within the community, state, and nation celebrate holidays and traditions.
+With guidance and support, participate in short shared research projects to gather information about traditions of people of diverse backgrounds.

-Clarification Statement: The emphasis should be on celebrations and traditions of members of the local community.

-With guidance and support, using drawing and dictation to put events (from their personal lives or from social studies books read aloud) in temporal order, using words and phrases relating to chronology and time, including first, next, last.
+Clarification Statement: The emphasis should be on traditions of members of the local community; this project may include international celebrations (such as Cinco de Mayo) taught with attention to the historical events they commemorate.
+This standard relates to the recognition of diversity and demonstration of respect for others and also addresses Standard 6 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning.

-Topic 4: Economics in the context of working and buying (shared with kindergarten)
+Topic 4.
+Economics: work and commerce (shared with kindergarten)

-Supporting Question: What kinds of work do people do?
+Supporting Question: What kinds of work do women, men, and children do?

 Working

-With prompting and support, describe some things people do when they work in and outside of the home, drawing on personal experience, literature, and informational texts.
+With prompting and support, describe some things people do when they work inside and outside of the home, drawing on personal experience, literature, and informational texts.

-Buying Goods and Services
+Buying, Selling and Trading Goods and Services

-With prompting and support, ask and answer questions about buying or purchasing something and explain how people choose to purchase the things they need and want.
+With prompting and support, ask and answer questions about buying, selling or trading something and explain how people make choices about the things they need and want.

 With prompting and support, give examples from personal experience, literature, or informational texts of goods and services that people purchase with money they earn.